 Military Drivers in Nebraska

-More than a dozen auto insurance companies offer discounts to veterans and the more than 6,000 active-duty military members in Nebraska.
+More than a dozen auto insurance companies offer discounts to veterans and the 6,000 or so active-duty military members in Nebraska.
 These include major carriers like Geico and AFI, as well as specialty companies that work just with armed forces personnel.
 Take into account the value of your car and your personal net worth when shopping for the best rate on auto insurance in the Cornhusker State.
 It helps to get at least three quotes for a decent comparison.
-Your military discount is usually automatic and you need show only proof of service, but to get the best rate you’ll need to show a good driving record, too.
-The state’s department of insurance offers a rate comparison guide that includes information on Nebraska’s required levels of insurance coverage.
+Your military discount is usually automatic and you only need to show proof of service, but to get the best rate you'll need to show a good driving record too.

 With insurance coverage, military personnel who are stationed at a base in Nebraska, but are not legal state residents, can still drive on their valid out-of-state plates.
 For everyone else, registering a vehicle online takes only a few minutes through the Nebraska DMV.